|

 I use a very small paintbrush to apply the glue to the lash edge.
 I have

 some good brushes in the smallest sizes.
-They are a lot smaller than a
+They are smaller than a

 nail polish brush.
 I use them for many things when working on my dolls.

 Then I push the eyelash into place.
-I use an exacto style hobby knife to do
+I use a metal pick to do

 the final positioning and push the lash into the crevice where eyeball

 meets eyelid.
 Fingers are too clumsy...
-I think the hobby knife makes it
+I think a metal or plastic pick makes it

 very easy to position the lash exactly where I want it.
+You could use a toothpick, as well.
+But I really like my dental tools.
 Dental tools are

 very nice for working in small places, also.